Saving and Exporting Images In Photoshop

 Now that you’ve edited your photo completed your design project, illustration, or other artwork, it’s time to save the file.

-Saving your files in Photoshop works differently vs. other software.
+Saving your files in Photoshop CC works differently vs. other software.

 If you use Microsoft Word it has one file type: .docxIf